vienna-bio-center/PowerNetbox/docs/New-NetBoxSite.md

 ```

 ### -Slug
-Slug of the site, uses the name if missing
+Slug of the site, if not specified, it will be generated from the name

 ```yaml
 Type: String